 An average person speaks up to 150 words per minute.
 Match this speed.
 Try to meet your customers’ tone appropriately.
 Don’t match an angry customer with an angry tone, but do maintain a clear voice to make sure you are heard.

 Good listeners make great speakers.
 Let your customers finish before even trying to offer a solution.
 Be clear you understand them.
 It shows you are listening.

 Once a customer has vented, they will calm down.
 Now they are more receptive.
 Time to acknowledge their problem and make sure they feel heard.

 Repeat back what the customer has told you.
 Be supportive.
 Demonstrate that you understand the problem.

-Integrating live chat software on your website can revolutionize your business.
-But remember, you still need to train your staff to get the most out of the technology.
+Integrating live chat software on your website can revolutionize your business, but, it still needs top-notch written skills to get the most out of it.

-It’s often difficult to understand a customer’s tone on live chat.
-Support staff must be trained to interpret a customer’s intent from the type of language they are using.
-Without the cues of tonality.
+Good comprehension is also important as it can be difficult to understand a customer’s tone from written correspondence alone so agents must be tuned into a customer’s intent from the type of language they are using.
+All without the cues of tonality.

-Here's how to handle a client whose problem cannot be resolved:
+Here's a customer service skills example in action showing how to handle a client whose problem cannot be resolved:

 Agent: Hi Marcin, thanks for telling us about your situation.